 When you’re on the road, you should follow the speed limits.
 That’s common sense, right?
 There are times when you’ll be in a hurry, or you won’t see a sign posted, or the limits change abruptly and you’re going faster than you think.
 Even if it’s an honest mistake, law enforcement doesn’t want to hear it, and will track you with radar.
-So, Can a police officer use a radar gun to determine your speed?
 In many instances, you won’t even see a police officer tracking people’s speed, and that is something that many can relate to.
-How do you think a police officer uses a radar gun to determine your speed, then today you’ll find out a few notes on how this can work out for you.
+How does police radar determine your speed, today you’ll find out a few facts on how this may affect you.

 The following is an exploration of the question, how do you think a police officer uses a radar gun to determine your speed.
 Plus, how can you use a radar detector to alert you when law enforcement is watching.
 Can police detect your radar detector?
 This is another question that we will explain in the following article on speed traps, radar, and what you can do to avoid issues.